 Super for diabetics: It is low on the glycemic index.
 Hence, passion fruit is a preferred choice for diabetics.

 Rich in fibre: Great for weight watchers as pectin, the soluble fibre, keeps one feeling full and thus decreases one from overeating.
 The fibre also keeps the gut health in top condition reducing the risk of colon cancer.

-Glowing skin: Good to keep acne and wrinkles away as it is an excellent source of antioxidants like vitamin A, C, carotene, riboflavin.
+Glowing skin: Good to keep acne and wrinkles away as it is an excellent source of antioxidants like vitamins A, C, carotene and riboflavin.
 Eat it or use it as a fruit mask; it works great both ways.

 The heart beats for it: Potassium regulates blood pressure and this fruit has loads of it.
-Enjoy this fruit and lower hypertension, blood pressure, cholesterol and improve heart health.
+Enjoy this fruit and lower hypertension, blood pressure and cholesterol, and improve heart health.
 However, if you are on blood thinners, limit consumption as it has pro-anti-coagulant properties.
 Therefore, consult your doctor before consuming.

 Treats respiratory problems: Passion fruit plays a crucial role in treating asthma, common cold, cough and flu symptoms because it has anti-asthmatic properties.

 Maintains cognitive processes: Many nutrients present in passion fruit reduce the chances of Alzheimer’s disease.
 Potassium increases blood flow to the brain and boosts cognition, concentration, and neurological activity.